almibe/ligature-fs/README.md

 ## LigatureHttp

-LigatureHttp is a project that allows running Wander code against an instance of Ligature via HTTP.
+LigatureHttp is a project that allows running Bend code against an instance of Ligature via HTTP.

 ### Running LigatureHttp